The Acumen Story

 In 2012, building on a love affair with wine that was first cultivated while studying in Paris, entrepreneur Eric Yuan came to Napa Valley to found Acumen.
 There, he set out to establish an estate vineyard program capable of producing wines of classic balance, beauty and structure.
 With the help of renowned founding Winemaker Denis Malbec (a veteran of Château Latour) and acclaimed Viticulturist Garrett Buckland, he found what he was searching for high on the slopes of Atlas Peak in Napa Valley’s famed eastern mountains, where heat spikes are rare and the temperatures average 10 degrees cooler than on the valley floor.

 Acumen acquired its first vineyard on Atlas Peak in 2012.
 Originally planted in 1992, and featuring 32 acres of vines with a northeast exposure, the Attelas Vineyard was the ‘home vineyard’ of Dr. Jan Krupp, predating his famed Stagecoach Vineyard by three years.
 The next year, Acumen crafted its debut vintage of estate-grown wines.
-Made by Denis and Henrik, Acumen’s inaugural wines were immediately recognized for their nuance and complexity, and heralded the arrival of a new vision for mountain-grown winemaking on Atlas Peak.
+Made by Denis Malbec and Henrik Poulsen, Acumen’s inaugural wines were immediately recognized for their nuance and complexity, and heralded the arrival of a new vision for mountain-grown winemaking on Atlas Peak.
 In 2014, Acumen expanded its estate program with the acquisition of the Edcora Vineyard, which features 84 acres of vines 350 feet higher up on Atlas Peak.
-Like the neighboring Stagecoach Vineyard, Edcora’s high altitude, along with its southwestern exposure, mean that it is 10-to-15% warmer on average than Attelas, adding to the diversity of Acumen’s estate program.
+Like the neighboring Stagecoach Vineyard, Edcora’s high altitude, along with its southwestern exposure, means that it is 10-to-15% warmer on average than Attelas, adding to the diversity of Acumen’s estate program.

 Together, Attelas and Edcora offer a rich and vibrant tapestry of vineyard blocks, with a focus on exceptional Cabernet Sauvignon and Sauvignon Blanc, as well as Merlot, Malbec, Cabernet Franc and Petit Verdot.
 This provides the Acumen team with a remarkable palette of fruit during blending, adding to the layered sophistication of the wines.
 Since Acumen’s founding, Attelas and Edcora have been stewarded by master Viticulturist Garrett Buckland, who has farmed acclaimed vineyards like Araujo, Dalla Valle and Realm, and is the current president of the Napa Valley Grapegrowers association.
-Working with gifted Vineyard Manager Jesus Gonzalez, Garrett applies his decades of winegrowing experience, and encyclopedic viticultural knowledge to the goal of establishing Acumen as Napa Valley’s next great wine estate.
+Working closely with gifted Vineyard Manager Jesus Gonzalez, Garrett applies his decades of winegrowing experience to the goal of establishing Acumen as Napa Valley’s next great wine estate.
 “Atlas Peak has the potential to be one of Napa Valley’s greatest mountain AVAs,” says Garrett.
 “And, Acumen’s estate vineyards will one day be considered among the world’s finest—they are already on the cusp of being Grand Cru-caliber sites.”

-“Both our PEAK and Mountainside wines are rooted in the character of the growing season, and the complexity of our Atlas Peak estate,” adds Henrik.
+“Both our PEAK and Mountainside wines are rooted in the character of the growing season, and the complexity of our Atlas Peak estate,” adds Phillip.
 “But they show their roots in different ways.
 This is the beauty and magic of Atlas Peak—it offers a rare convergence of elements that are ideal for yielding different expressions of the Bordeaux varieties we grow.
 Our goal is to share the wines from this remarkable mountain with the world, and for Acumen to become the standard bearer for Atlas Peak.”